ssudhanshusingh784-beep/Testing-jira-105/README.md

 # Testing-jira-105
-This is infra team repo used for main testing
+This is infra team repo used for create four vm capacity practical